 The applicant’s previous degree on the basis of which s/he is seeking admission to the Master’s Degree Programme must be in a relevant field of study.

-Relevant fields of previous studies for the Networked Systems Security major include
+Relevant fields of previous studies for the Security of Networked Systems major subject include

 You may choose only one of the two available majors upon application.
 Therefore it is very important that you choose the major that is closest to the field of your previous degree.
 Applications with a previous degree in a non-relevant field no chance of success.